 In comparison, Megalodon shark teeth have larger, wider roots than the Great White sharks and typically display a medium to wide bourlette (chevron shaped space between the root and the crown of the tooth).
 Also, the Megalodon had small, regular spaced serrations along the edges, while the Great White shows thicker, irregular serrations.

-Sometimes, the size of the tooth fossil is another way you may them apart, depending if the tooth is from a juvenile or adult.
+Sometimes, the size of the tooth fossil is another way you may tell them apart, depending if the tooth is from a juvenile or an adult.
 The largest Megalodon tooth ever found is a little over 7 inches (18cm) long, filling a mans palm.
 The largest recorded Great White shark tooth is just over 3 inches (7.5cm) long.

 Where can you find Megalodon teeth?

 Megalodon shark teeth have been found on every continent except Antarctica.
 And in the U.S., their teeth have been found in every state along the East Coast, especially Florida and the Carolinas.
 Their teeth have also been found in Texas, Louisiana, California, Washington, Hawaii, Michigan and some other Midwestern states.
 The best environments to find shark teeth are beaches, creek beds, dried riverbeds and abandoned dig sites.

 Why did Megalodon become extinct?